rhayman/ephysiopy/docs/api/ephysiopy/io/recording/index.rst

    .. py:method:: apply_filter(*trial_filter)

-      Apply a mask to the data
+      Apply a mask to the recorded data.
+This will mask all the currently loaded data (LFP, position etc)

-      :param trial_filter (TrialFilter):
-                                         name, start and end values:
+      :param trial_filter: A namedtuple containing the filter name, start and end values
                            name (str): The name of the filter start (float): The start value of the filter end (float): The end value of the filter

                            Valid names are:
                                'dir' - the directional range to filter for 'speed' - min and max speed to filter for 'xrange' - min and max values to filter x pos values 'yrange' - same as xrange but for y pos 'time' - the times to keep / remove specified in ms

                            Values are pairs specifying the range of values to filter for from the namedtuple TrialFilter that has fields 'start' and 'end' where 'start' and 'end' are the ranges to filter for

-                                         See ephysiopy.common.utils.TrialFilter for more details
-      :type trial_filter (TrialFilter): A namedtuple containing the filter

-      :returns: **np.ndarray**
+      :type trial_filter: TrialFilter

-      :rtype: An array of bools that is True where the mask is applied
+      :returns: An array of bools that is True where the mask is applied
+      :rtype: np.ndarray